stdupanda/stdupanda.github.io/_posts/web/2017-05-06-tcpip-handshakewave.md

 - LISTEN

-represents waiting for a connection request from any remoteTCP and port.
+represents waiting for a connection request from any remote TCP and port.

 - SYN-SENT